elixir-examples/elixir-examples.github.io/_posts/2016-03-09-function-capture.markdown

 date:   2016-03-09 20:30:58 -0600
 categories: kernel
 ---
 Elixir often refers to functions in the format `Module.function/arity`.
 For example the `to_atom` function in the `String` module which takes one argument would be referred to as `String.to_atom/1` in the documentation.
-When a reference to a function is needed, we can use the function capture syntax as shown below to get a reference to a function.
+When a reference to a function is needed, we can use the function capture syntax, using the capture operator `&`, as shown below to get a reference to a function.

 {% highlight elixir %}